-This advanced student level violin - suitable up to Grade 8 ABRSM - is ideal for solo performance and proves you don't have to pay thousands for such an instrument.
+This advanced student level violin - suitable up to Grade 8 ABRSM - is ideal for solo performances.

 This full size (4/4) violin is easy to play in the higher positions which makes it well suited to playing more advanced pieces of classical music.
 There were no extra noises (squeaks, buzzes) which supports this.

 This is certainly more of a classical instrument than a folk instrument.
 If you’re looking for an affordable instrument that will take you to Grade 8 (ABRSM) level, this is a safe bet.
-This medium-fine Grade 8 student violin is for sale at just £475.
+This is a medium-fine Grade 8 student violin.

 A look thorough the f-hole reveals an old browned paper label reading “Medio Fino” Made in France.
 Typical of some medio fino French violins made by Jérôme Thibouville-Lamy (J.T.L) it has a plain maple back with no flaming and the same for the ribs and scroll.
 However, this is possibly not a J.T.L.
 Medio Fino - although I do also have a lovely one of those in my collection.
 That said, I have seen this exact medio fino model proclaimed as being a JTL violin on the website of a professional luthier and violin dealer.

 There was a crack in the peg box so I first very securly glued this and then fitted the violin with a set of Wittner composite fine tune pegs that remain fixed in place because a small gear inside the peg turns to tighten the string.
 Unlike traditional tapered wood pegs these pegs put no strain on the pegbox and no fine tuners are required on the tailpiece, not even on the e-string.
 They are excellent and so easy to use.